1 in 3

 Prevalence & Occurrence of IPV

 National statistics about the experience of IPV among women in the United States vary by study and the different methods of data collection.
-The various strategies used by researchers to collect data (e.g., phone vs. in-person surveys), the specific questions asked (e.g., number of acts of physical violence vs. the context of the violence), and the social/community conditions where the study is conducted (e.g., new immigration laws) all impact the results of the study.
+The various strategies used by researchers to collect data (e.g. phone vs. in-person surveys), the specific questions asked (e.g., number of acts of physical violence vs. the context of the violence), and the social/community conditions where the study is conducted (e.g. new immigration laws) all impact the results of the study.
 For Latin@s, the language in which the study is conducted (including the use of variations in the Spanish language) can also affect the results.
-Below we present some of the most recent prevalence information published on Latin@ populations.
+Below, we present some of the most recent information published on the prevalence of IPV among Latin@ populations.
 It is important to remember, however, that these findings must be considered within the context of the issues outlined above and may be limited in their representations.

 of victimized women experienced multiple acts of victimization

 - This rate is approximately the same as for women from other racial/ethnic groups.
-In fact, a recent study found no significant difference among racial groups once socioeconomic status was taken into consideration4, 41.
+In fact, a recent study found no significant difference among racial groups once socioeconomic status was taken into consideration[2,3].

-- Immigrant women (including Latinas) who are married were more likely to experience IPV than unmarried women6.
+- Immigrant women (including Latinas) who are married were more likely to experience IPV than unmarried immigrant women.

-- A study of 2,000 Latinas found that 63.1% of women who identified being victimized in their lifetime (i.e., interpersonal victimization such as stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc) reported having experienced more than one victimization, with an average of 2.56 victimizations5.
+- A study of 2,000 Latinas found that 63.1% of women who identified being victimized in their lifetime (i.e. interpersonal victimization such as stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc.) reported having experienced more than one victimization, with an average of 2.56 victimizations.

-- A national sample of Latinas found that more than half of the women surveyed (53.6%) reported at least one victimization over a lifetime, and about two-thirds (66.2%) of those women had more than one victimization45.
+- A national sample of Latinas examining the forms of victimization including physical assault, sexual violence, stalking, threat victimization, and witnessing violence found that more than half of the women surveyed (53.6%) reported at least one victimization over a lifetime, and about two-thirds (66.2%) of those women had more than one victimization.